oskarrough/command-menu/README.md

+# Command Menu

-A command palette for the web.
+A command menu, palette for the web.
 Similar to ctrl+k or ctrl+p in code editors.

-It uses
+It combines

 - [alphagov/accessible-autocomplete](https://github.com/alphagov/accessible-autocomplete) for the UI
 - [farzher/fuzzysort](https://github.com/farzher/fuzzysort) to extend it with fuzzy searching.

-Development checklist

-- list can be browsed with keyboard up/down and selected with enter
+and adds a few extra features:

-- (fuzzy) search input to filter the list
+- fuzzy search
-- modal option with global shortcut toggle
+- optional modal UI with keybindings
-- can call arbitrary actions
+- can call arbitrary commands and functions
-- is a custom element
+- is a web component/custom element

-For later

-- groups of actions?